mchenggit/kabanero-event/architecture/README.md

 A separate repository, or maybe the collection repository itself, has a directory structure containing the available strategies.
 For example, the directory hello-world/0.2.1 contains the trigger file, and the underneath the directory, the resources for strategy.
 To update the strategy, make a copy from 0.2.1 to 0.2.2, make the update, then create a PullRequest to update the original source to 0.2.2.

-For the third approach, the trigger file and the strategies are stored with the collection.
+For the third approach, the trigger file and the build configurations are stored with the collection, together with information about which configuration to use for a commit.
 - For repeatable build,
   - Create a new branch where repeating a build is required
   - Perform a build using existing rules.
 If the build does not work tweak the trigger to use a different strategy, and adjust the build configuration as needed.
-- For changing prerequisites, since there is no change to the source code repository, changes to the collection or trigger is required.
-Most common involves semantic versioning of the stack.
+- For moving to a compatible stack, there is no change to the source code repository.
+However, a new compatible stack is added, and semantic versioning may be used to pick up the latest compatible stack on rebuild.
 Pre-testing all applications and changes to the trigger and configuration is required.
+- For moving to an incompatible stack, the incompatible stack is added, and the checkpoint is updated to use the new stack.
+Source repository also requires code changes.
+A PR is used to test the changes.

 The following table compares the three approaches: